 Michael DeHaan, creator of Ansible, introduces the IT automation system, its guiding goals and the philosophy behind its community.
 Michael uses a simple but common scenario to demonstrate Ansible.

-When assessing technology that empowers a DevOps transformation, it’s easy to focus in on the headline capabilities (“configuration management!”) and miss out on the bigger picture.
-How can teams shipping cloud (or on-premises) applications use the full suite of DevOps technologies to simplify delivery and management at scale?
-This article classifies and explains key enabling technologies.
+Once the cultural DevOps transformation is under way, how can teams shipping cloud (or on-premises) applications use the full suite of DevOps technologies to simplify delivery and management at scale?
+4

-The database creates a real challenge for automation, hence participation in continuous processes.
-Scripting database objects change-scripts into traditional version or using 'compare & sync' tools is either an inefficient or risky thing to automate, as the two concepts are unaware of the other.
+Scripting database objects change-scripts is a risky thing to automate.
 A better solution needs to be implemented in the shape of Continuous Delivery and DevOps for database.